Groupoid exactness and the weak containment problem: Preliminaries: definitions and examples

-For us, unless explicity mentioned to be false, {\it we shall always assume the locally compact spaces to be Hausdorff}.
 Given a locally compact space $Y$, we denote by $\cC_b(Y)$ the algebra of continuous bounded complex valued functions on $Y$, by $\cC_0(Y)$ its subalgebra of functions vanishing at infinity, and by $\cC_c(Y)$ the subalgebra of continuous functions with compact support.
-The support of $f \in \cC_b(Y)$ will be denoted by $\supp(f)$.
+The support of $f \in \cC_b(Y)$ will be denoted by $\supp(f)$ .